 Getting there on foot

 From Kettering Station it takes approximately 30 minutes to walk to Wicksteed Park.
 The walk from the bus stop is approximately 5 minutes.
-The walk from the car park ?
-2 minutes.
+The walk from the car park is between 1- 2 minutes.

 Getting there by road